hannibal002/SkyHanni/CONTRIBUTING.md

 # How to Contribute

-This is a technical guide that helps Kotin and Java developers when coding on with SkyHanni.
+This is a technical guide that helps Kotin and Java developers to code with SkyHanni.

 # Setup the developement enviroment